International Relations of Africa

 - Full Year

-This course examines the international politics of sub-Saharan Africa since Independence organised around four main themes.
+This module examines the international politics of sub-Saharan Africa since Independence organised around four main themes.
 The first concentrates on the emergence of African states, the nature and analysis of that statehood and the degrees of conflict and cooperation between African states.
 The second theme looks at the insertion of African states into the international order, including the economic order and their participation in international politics.
 The third theme assesses the period after the end of the Cold War and concentrates on three main sub themes: firstly the nature of conflict within Africa and the emergence of a greater degree of outside intervention in that conflict; secondly the attempt, also largely by outside agencies, to effect long-term fundamental change within African societies; thirdly the ways in which African states have changed regional organisations to meet a new international environment.
 The last theme raises the question whether new developments in global politics are fundamentally changing the international position of African states.

 Objectives and learning outcomes of the module